Flowminder/FlowKit/docs/source/administrator/deployment.md

 ##### FlowMachine

 The FlowMachine server requires one additional secret: `REDIS_PASSWORD`, the password for an accompanying redis database.
 This secret should also be provided to redis.
-FlowMachine also uses the `FLOWMACHINE_FLOWDB_USER` and `FLOWMACHINE_FLOWDB_PASSWORD` secrets defined for FlowDB.
+FlowMachine also uses the `FLOWMACHINE_FLOWDB_PASSWORD` secrets defined for FlowDB.

 You may also set the following environment variables: